dzieciou/tree-labeller/README.rst

 .. code-block:: bash

     label --dir ./my_labels --sample 10

+Items in the sample are sorted starting from the most ambiguous ones, i.e., having many possible label candidates.

 After each iteration you will get statistics to help you decide when to stop labelling: